-0076 PESTICIDE SAFETY & APPLICATION CONTINUING EDUCATION UNITS
+0076 PESTICIDE SAFETY & APPLICATION 0 UNITS

-This class is intended for personnel who hold a State of California Qualified Pesticide Application License.
-The emphasis will be on Integrated Pest Management (IPM) and new pest problems in San Diego County.
+This course is intended for personnel who hold a State of California Qualified Pesticide Application License.
+The emphasis is on Integrated Pest Management (IPM) and new pest problems in San Diego County.

 0078 SB198 INJURY ILLNESS PREVENTION PLAN